diarisdiakite/leaderboard/README.md

 ## 📖 [leaderboard-project](#leaderboard-project)
 ### 📖 <a name="about-the-project">Description </a>

-[leaderboard-project] is a Single Page App that allows users to create add players and scores and perform basics operations like list all score and delete a score from the application.
+The [Leaderboard-project]() is a Single Page App that allows users to keep track of their performances in a game by adding players and scores and perform basics operations like list all scores from the application.
+The players are sorted by name to give users a better experience.

 [`Back to top`](#readme-top)